SkafteNicki/libcpab/README.md

 * tess_size: list, with the number of cells in each dimension
 * backend: string, computational backend to use.
 Choose between "numpy" (default), "pytorch" or "tensorflow"
-* device: string, either "CPU" (default) or "GPU".
-For the numpy backend only the "CPU" option is valid
+* device: string, either "cpu" (default) or "gpu".
+For the numpy backend only the "cpu" option is valid
 * zero_boundary: bool, determines is the velocity at the boundary is zero
 * volume_perservation: bool, determine if the transformation is volume perservating